zaneris123/CoordinateOffset/README.md

   * Match offsets to the player's position, so they see themselves near the world's origin
   * Persist the same offset every time a player joins so that they don't notice an offset changing
   * Configure different offsets per-player and per-world
-* LuckPerms integration for setting offsets by group or specific context

 Requirements
 ------------